 In Windows XP Home Edition, you can still make your own user profile folder (including the My Documents folder) private by opening Windows Explorer, navigating to C:\Documents and Settings folder, right-clicking your user folder and clicking Properties.
 Then open the Sharing tab and turn on the Make this folder private option.

 As said before, it is strongly recommended to apply permissions to folders, not individual files.
 The main reason is security inheritance - by default, all items inherit Access Control Lists (ACL) from the folder they are in (if the Read & Execute option is enabled).
 So if you change Access Control Entries (ACE aka user access to a file), the permissions might stay effective only until the next time you modify and save the file.
-After saving, the file inherits permissions of its parent folder and the item might not be private enough anymore.
+After saving, the file inherits permissions of its parent folder and the item might not be private enough or accessible anymore.

 This limitation gives you an opportunity to organize files into different folders and apply security to these folders.
 The bright side of this is that you can then locate and manage your files in an easier way.